-The AHEC Scholars Program (ASP), a two-year interprofessional education program that selects RHPP students for additional community experiential learning, congratulated ninety-five (95) AHEC Scholars from the 2021-23 cohort who completed the program in May 2023.
-In Fall 2023, seventy-six (76) AHEC Scholars from the 2022-24 cohort will begin their second year of the program and are scheduled for completion in May 2024.
-Recruitment is in progress for AzAHEC's sixth cohort (2023-25) of Scholars.
-Each cohort gained greater knowledge through interprofessional curricula with specific didactic and community-based training activities focused on rural and/or urban underserved communities.
+On June 1, 2023, AzAHEC welcomed a new Regional Center, the Center for Excellence in Rural Education (CERE-AHEC) The AHEC Scholars Program (ASP), a two-year interproon June 1, 2023.
+CERE-AHEC will support the eastern fessional education program that selects RHPP students Arizona counties of Graham, Greenlee, and Graham. for additional community experiential learning, congratulated ninety-five (95) AHEC Scholars from the 2021-23 AzAHEC ended its fiscal year by receiving exciting news of a cohort who completed the program in May 2023.
+In Fall \$5 million non-lapsing appropriation by the State of Arizona 2023, seventy-six (76) AHEC Scholars from the 2022-24 for a Graduate Medical Education (GME) initiative.
+The cohort will begin their second year of the program and initiative will provide support to establish GME primary care are scheduled for completion in May 2024.
+Recruitment residency programs at qualifying community health centers, is in progress for AzAHEC's sixth cohort (2023-25) of rural health clinics, Indian Health Service and tribal-run (P.L.
+Scholars.
+Each cohort gained greater knowledge through 638 Self-determination) health facilities that support and interprofessional curricula with specific didactic and comexpand the number of primary care (i.e., family medicine, munity-based training activities focused on rural and/or internal medicine, pediatrics, pediatric internal medicine, urban underserved communities. psychiatry, obstetrics and gynecology, geriatrics, and general surgery) residency positions in Arizona's rural areas and Continuing education events for working health profeshealth professional shortage areas (HPSAs).

-Continuing education events for working health professionals remains a core AzAHEC activity.
+sionals remains a core AzAHEC activity.
 Each Regional Center identifies and addresses this need, resulting in 143 continuing education events across all regions offered to 4,748 health professionals over the last year.